dougeby/IntuneDocs/intune-azure/manage-apps/windows-phone-line-of-business-app.md

 ## Step 2 - Configure the app package file

 1. On the **Add app** blade, choose **App package** file.
-2. On the **App package** file blade, choose the browse button, and select an Windows Phone installation file with the extension **.xap**.
+2. On the **App package** file blade, choose the browse button, and select a Windows Phone installation file with the extension **.xap**.
 3. When you are finished, choose **OK**.